davidpomerenke/aima.js/readme.md

 console.log(Problem.solution(aStarSearch(simpleEightPuzzle)))
 ```

-Put the above example code in `my-file.mjs` and run it:
+Put the above example code in `example.mjs` and run it:

-`node --experimental-modules my-file.mjs`
+`node --experimental-modules example.mjs`

-In order to understand the code and look at the examples in the `.test.mjs` files, you may wish to clone or download this repository!

 ## Documentation

-Almost every code file `my-file.mjs` is accompanied by some test file `my-file.test.mjs`.
+Almost every `.mjs` code file is accompanied by some `.test.mjs` test file.
 The test files provide easy examples on how to use the code files.
+They are only included in the Github repository, not in the npm module.

 ## Book References